NYCiSchoolCS/think-python/Projects/IRC.md

 ####  Make Your Own (15 pts)
    Come up with your own idea for a bot.
 Please let us know what you want to make before you start writing code.
 It does not need to be complicated, but it does need to be your own idea.

+## Check point 5/8 (30 points total)

+#### (10 pts) By the end of class

+Send us your code, and a short note about how much you have done/things you know are broken.
+For example, you could say "I have the game working, but my bot crashes if you enter a random string."

+#### (20 pts) By the end of the week

+Send us an email with the answers to the following questions.
+Copy and paste the questions into the email first.

+1. Describe what your bot command will do.
+3. How will your bot know you are using/starting your command?
+2. Does your command happen with one message, or take many messages?
+What are the messages?
+4. If your command takes many messages, how will your bot know the command is done/over?

+Example answers:

+1. Describe what your bot command will do.
+   My command lets you play a number game.
+The bot picks a random number and then you try to guess the number.
+The bot will tell you if your guess is too high or to low to help you guess.
+3. How will your bot know you are using/starting your command?
+   You will say "I want to play a game" Then the bot will pick a random number, and tell you how to play the game.
+2. Does your command happen with one message, or take many messages?
+What are the messages?
+   Many messages, first the "I want to play a game" message, and then all the numbers the user guesses.
+4. If your command takes many messages, how will your bot know the command is done/over?
+   The game command is over when you guess the correct number.